joelek/nexus/readme.md

 ## Features

 Serveit serves the contents of any directory over HTTP by launching a very simple server.
-Serveit only accepts GET requests and automatically generates and serves index documents for directory requests.
+Serveit only accepts GET and HEAD requests and automatically generates and serves index documents for directory requests.

 Use the command line utility to launch serveit.